Michael A. Taylor Player Props: Twins vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff ranks sixth in MLB with a collective 10 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings compiled by the Astros pitching staff ranks seventh in the league.

-- The Astros have a 3.77 team ERA that ranks 11th among all league pitching staffs.
+- The Astros have the 13th-ranked team ERA across all league pitching staffs (4.38).

-- Astros pitchers combine to give up eight total home runs at a rate of one per game (to rank 14th in baseball).
+- Astros pitchers combine to rank 15th in baseball in home runs allowed (10 total, 1.1 per game).

-- The Astros will send Garcia (0-1) out to make his second start of the season.
+- Brown (0-0) gets the starting nod for the Astros, his second of the season.

-- The righty last pitched on Sunday against the Chicago White Sox, when he threw five innings, allowing three earned runs while giving up seven hits.
+- His most recent time out was on Tuesday against the Detroit Tigers, when the righty went 4 2/3 innings, surrendering four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.